DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Aces Wild
    - Description: You have attuned to the wild magic of Aces.
 When using an Ace as a Fate Card, it grants additional effects depending on the suit.
    - Mechanic: Rather than re-drawing using an Ace, you can use Aces as an Action to trigger an effect corresponding to their suit.
 When you choose this Power (up to twice), select two of the following effects.
-      - Ace of Clubs: you can play this card to interrupt an enemy’s turn and make a single Major ction - even if you already went that round
+      - Ace of Clubs: you can play this card to interrupt an enemyâ€™s turn and make a single Major ction - even if you already went that round
       - Ace of Diamonds: As a Minor Action, you recover 3 FP OR you and up to three allies each recover 1 FP
       - Ace of Hearts: As a Minor Action, you can heal 2 HP for yourself or an ally you can see within 5 squares
       - Ace of Spades: As a Minor Action, you can strike an enemy with an automatic hit with a Power of your choosing